h4ckyou/h4ckyou.github.io/posts/ctf/bsides_nairaobi/writeup.md

 So at this point we have a way to set `rsi & rdx` to `0` and now we need to set `rdi --> addr --> '/bin/sh'`

+And yes to pass in `/bin/sh` to the `rdi` register we need to pass it as an address pointing to `/bin/sh` and not a string

+They wasn't any `mov` gadget to gives us the ability to write to memory